 Hello friend.
-I’m Ryan Kazanciyan, Technical Consultant for Mr. Robot and Chief Security Architect for Tanium.
+I’m Ryan Kazanciyan, Technical Consultant for Mr. Robot.
 I’ve been working with Kor Adana — Writer, Producer, and mastermind behind the ARG — and the rest of the Mr. Robot team since the second half of Season 2.
 Throughout Season 3, I’ll be writing about the hacks depicted in the show, how they came together, and their basis in reality.

 Spoiler Alert!
 This post discusses events from the fifth episode of Season 3.